thuvu17/Slackify/doc/design/slackify-endpoint.md

 - URL: /playlists/get/<email>
 - Input:
   - Path parameter: email (User email)
+- Output: JSON response containing a list of playlists for a specific user.
 - Method: GET
 - Description: Returns all playlists for a specific user.